 We generally will review external events, including private mergers, sales and acquisitions involving comparable companies, and includes these events in the valuation process by using an enterprise value waterfall ("Waterfall") for our LMM equity investments.
 For two quarters following an acquisition of a LMM equity investment, the investment's fair value is deemed to be at cost, unless there are external events indicative of a change in fair value.
 After holding an equity investment for two quarters, the Waterfall valuation method will be performed by our Advisers to determine fair value.
 Under the Waterfall valuation method, we estimate the enterprise value of a portfolio company using a combination of market and income approaches or other appropriate valuation methods, such as considering recent transactions in the equity securities of the portfolio company or third-party valuations of the portfolio company, and then perform a waterfall calculation by using the enterprise value over the portfolio company's securities in order of their preference relative to one another.
 The Waterfall method assumes the loans and equity securities are sold to the same market participant, which we believe is consistent with its past transaction history and standard industry practices.
 The enterprise value is the fair value at which an enterprise could be sold in a transaction between two willing parties, other than through a forced or liquidation sale.
 Typically, private companies are bought and sold based on multiples of earnings before interest, taxes, depreciation and amortization ("EBITDA"), cash flows, net income, revenues, or in limited cases, book value.
 There is no single methodology for estimating enterprise value.
 For any one portfolio company, enterprise value is generally described as a range of values from which a single estimate of enterprise value is derived.
 In estimating the enterprise value of a portfolio company, we analyze various factors including the portfolio company's historical and projected financial results.
 The operating results of a portfolio company may include unaudited, projected, budgeted or pro forma financial information and may require adjustments for non-recurring items or to normalize the operating results that may require significant judgment in its determination.
 In addition, projecting future financial results requires significant judgment regarding future growth assumptions.
 In evaluating the operating results, we also analyze the impact of exposure to litigation, loss of customers or other contingencies.
 After determining the appropriate enterprise value, we allocate the enterprise value to investments in order of the legal priority of the various components of the portfolio company's capital structure.
 In applying the Waterfall valuation method, it is assumed that the loans are paid off at the principal amount in a change in control transaction and are not assumed by the buyer.
-As of June 30, 2014 and December 31, 2013, the Company had one and zero LMM equity investments, which had estimated fair value of \$670,000 and zero, respectively.
-Given the recent acquisition of the LMM equity investment during the three months ended June 30, 2014, the investment is valued as of June 30, 2014, at cost, which the Company determined to be the best indicator of fair value.
+As of September 30, 2014 and December 31, 2013, the Company had three and zero LMM equity investments, which had estimated fair value of \$2.0 million and zero, respectively which is approximately 0.5% and 0% of our portfolio investments at fair value, respectively.
+Given the acquisitions of the LMM equity investments during the three months ended September 30, 2014 and the three months ended June 30, 2014, the investments are valued as of September 30, 2014, at cost, which the Company determined to be the best indicator of fair value.